geekysuavo/camera/README.md

 fundamental principles of the **camera** utility are published in:

 > Worley, B., _Convex Accelerated Maximum Entropy Reconstruction_,
-> Journal of Magnetic Resonance, 2016, Under review.
+> Journal of Magnetic Resonance, 2016, Accepted.

 ## Introduction